Accelerated B.A./M.A. Program in Geographic Information Science

 Who is Eligible

-Students majoring in geography, global environmental studies, earth system science, economics, international development and social change, or environmental science and policy can apply to the accelerated B.A./M.A. program in Geographic Information Science.
+Students majoring in geography, global environmental studies, earth system science, economics, international development and social change, or environmental science and policy can apply to the accelerated B.A./M.S. program in Geographic Information Science.

-To be eligible for the fifth year M.A. program in GISc, a student must meet all university requirements for entry into the fifth year program, as well as have completed Geography 190 Intro to Geographic Information Science, Geography 206: Advanced Vector GIScience, Geography 293: Introduction to Remote Sensing, and Geography 296: Advanced Raster GIScience by the end of their senior year.
+To be eligible for the fifth year M.S. program in GISc, (program became an MS in July 2014) a student must meet all university requirements for entry into the fifth year program, as well as have completed Geography 190 Intro to Geographic Information Science, Geography 206: Advanced Vector GIScience, Geography 293: Introduction to Remote Sensing, and Geography 296: Advanced Raster GIScience by the end of their senior year.
 A GPA of 3.6 (overall Clark GPA) is required for entry into this program, although students not meeting this requirement may petition the School for a waiver.
 Applicants must complete an Honors Thesis in their senior year, although in some circumstances students may opt to enroll in the honors program for the spring semester of the junior year and fall semester of the senior year.

 Masters in GIS Program of Study